How Can I Stop Feeling Hungry All The Time Without Eating?

 Great sources of complex carbs include:

-• High-fiber fruits: Apples, berries, pears, and bananas
+• High-fiber fruits: Apples, berries, pears, bananas

-• Legumes: Beans, soybeans, chickpeas, and lentils
+• Legumes: Beans, chickpeas, lentils, soybeans

 • Meats